tantalic/prometheus-arm-docker/README.md

 ARM [Docker][docker] images for [Prometheus][prometheus] for deployment on Raspberry Pi and similar boards.

+All images use the official release binaries, downloaded from the [Prometheus download page][prom-downloads], and default/sample configurations.
+The images are also designed to match the [official x86 Docker images][prom-docker].

 ## Prometheus
 The Prometheus monitoring system and time series database.
 The following images are available: